 What If The Power Goes Out?

 Smart locks are typically battery operated, meaning that they will keep running during a power outage.
-Most models not only have sensors that let you know when the batteries need replacing but also will send you a reminder email about it.
+Most models not only have sensors that let you know when the batteries need replacing, but also will send you an email reminder about it.

 How Secure Are Smart locks?

-RentingLock – A remotely programmable lock for vacation rental properties.
-Guests can enter the apartment by using generated codes which are later sent by text or email.
-No more time consuming key handovers and check-ins, no more fear of key losing, stealing or duplicating.
+This is a remotely programmable lock for vacation rental properties.
+Guests can enter the apartment by using generated codes that are sent by text or email.
+This means no more time consuming key handovers and check-ins and no more fear of lost, stolen or duplicated keys.

 RentingLock does not require any WiFi or electricity.
-All that is needed is an online dashboard to generate codes and a special option to program and read your own NFC cards for even more convenient experience, just like in hotels.
+All that is needed is an online dashboard to generate codes.
+There is also a special option to program and read your own NFC cards for an even more convenient experience, just like in hotels.

-Lockitron $99 (BLE Lock) -$178 (Lockitron Bridge) Lockitron bolt fits over the deadbolt behind your door, making it extra simple to install (only requires around 6 screws!).
-The lock is opened with a signal from an authorized smartphone and a tap, though it doesn’t offer as many management and scheduling features as some of the other models.
-However, this model has other features that are beneficial for renters, such as its Key Match feature, which alters the Lockitron cylinder to allow you to keep your existing set of keys.
-A point to mention is that the turning radius may need to be reprogrammed if your door isn’t a standard Schlage requiring a 90-degree turn and that reprogramming has a negative effect on battery life.
-A great thing about Lockitron is that its more advanced model – the Lockitron Bridge – includes both built-in WiFi and remote capability, so you’re not only guaranteed to receive a notification when your door is locked or unlocked but also able to manage entry from anywhere in the world.
+The Lockitron bolt fits over the deadbolt behind your door, making it super simple to install (it only requires around 6 screws!).
+The lock is opened with a signal from an authorized smartphone and a tap.
+Though it doesn’t offer as many management and scheduling features as some of the other models, this device has other features that are beneficial for renters, such as its Key Match feature, which alters the Lockitron cylinder to allow you to use your existing set of keys.
+A point to mention is that the turning radius may need to be reprogrammed if your door isn’t a standard Schlage requiring a 90-degree turn, and reprogramming has a negative effect on battery life.
+A great thing about Lockitron is that its more advanced model – the Lockitron Bridge – includes both built-in WiFi and remote capability, so you’re not only guaranteed to receive a notification when your door is locked or unlocked, but are also able to manage entry from anywhere in the world.

-Sesame $99 (1 sesame preordered) -$549 (4 sesames) This sleek smart key can be programmed to respond to not only the smartphone(s) to which you link it but also any custom knock on your door or phone.
+This sleek smart key can be programmed to respond to not only the smartphone(s) to which you link it, but also any custom knock on your door or phone.
 It’s easily installed in any deadbolt with just some tape (no tools required).
 Its [included] batteries last about a year and a half, and will notify you when they need changing.
-With Sesame, your phone is your keys!
+With Sesame, your phone is your key!

-August $250 An elegant circular lock that’s installed by replacing the original deadbolt on the back of your door.
-August can be managed via iPhone, Android, or online, and offers an unlimited number of digital keys for guests.
+An elegant circular lock that’s installed by replacing the original deadbolt on the back of your door, August can be managed via iPhone, Android, or any web browser, and offers an unlimited number of digital keys for guests.
 This model sends notifications when the door is opened, and lets you manage which days or even which hours any particular guest is allowed access.
 August detects when a key is close with Bluetooth low energy, and can unlock automatically as you approach.